release-it/release-it/docs/plugins/README.md

 ##### getIncrementedVersionCI({ latestVersion, increment, isPreRelease, preReleaseId }) → SemVer

-Implement `getIncrementedVersionCI` to provide the next version without prompting the user.
-I.e. determine the next version based on the provided values.
-This method exists to provide the next `version` to other elements of the release process early on, such as `scripts.beforeStart` and the introduction text.
+Implement `getIncrementedVersionCI` to provide the next version without prompting the user (i.e. determine the next version based on the provided `increment` value).
+This method exists to provide the next `version` to other elements of the release process early on, such as the introduction text.

 ##### getIncrementedVersion({ latestVersion, increment, isPreRelease, preReleaseId }) → SemVer